www.swap-bot.com

 TV

-I love SF, so of course I was a Trekkie, but I also loved Babylon 5 and still love both Stargates.
-Nearer home, I am so pleased they revived Dr Who, and John Barrowman makes Torchwood irresistible.
+I love SF, so of course I was a Trekkie, but I also loved Babylon 5 and Stargate.
+Nearer home, I am so pleased they revived Dr Who.

-I also love cookery shows, wildlife/nature documentaries and lots of UK drama series and classic serials.
+I also love cookery shows, wildlife/nature documentaries, some quiz shows (like The Chase, Pointless and Only Connect), lots of UK drama series and classic serials.

 Ratings